Frequently Asked Questions

 There are fewer open seats after each passing round, so families should try their best to register children during the first round for their grade.

 New to Boston families may register for BPS at any time for a current school year assignment.
-Please visit an FRC with 1) your child's original birth certificate, 2) your child's up-to-date immunization record, 3) Parent/Guardian photo ID, and two proofs of Boston residency from the list below, and a Registration Specialist will be happy to help you.
+Please visit an Welcome Center with 1) your child's original birth certificate, 2) your child's up-to-date immunization record, 3) Parent/Guardian photo ID, and two proofs of Boston residency from the list below, and a Registration Specialist will be happy to help you.

 Boston families may only apply to the schools within a specific geographic area around their home address, that offer their child's grade level.
 For example, there are very limited K0 opportunities, which may result in only one school option on some applications.
 Additionally, some special needs programs are only available at a specific set of schools.